 - Two lint-free cloths

-First, you’ll fill the bucket with roughly two gallons of water, one-quarter cut of the detergent, and a teaspoon of rubbing alochol.
-When washing with the sponge, be sure to work from top to bottom.
+First, you’ll fill the bucket with roughly two gallons of water, one-quarter cup of detergent, and a teaspoon of rubbing alcohol.
+When washing with a sponge, be sure to work from top to bottom.
 Then, you’ll use the squeegee to wipe down the window in one smooth movement, again from top to bottom.

 Turn to the Professionals For Clean Windows

-Keeping clean windows on your home or business is important for a number of different reasons.
+Keeping clean windows on your home or business is important for several different reasons.
 Not only does it help your home or shop seem cleaner, brighter, and more pleasant, but it will help elongate the lifespan of your windows.
-Replacing your windows isn’t cheap, so it makes a lot more economic sense to prevent wear and tear with regular scheduled cleanings.
+Replacing your windows isn’t cheap, so it makes a lot more economic sense to prevent wear and tear with regularly scheduled cleanings.